-products released as temperatures approach UO_2 melting.
+accident scenario.
+For example, estimates of fission product release are extremely temperature dependent, with highly volatile fission products released at lower fuel temperatures (<2100 K) and less volatile fission products released as temperatures approach UO_2 melting.
 While it is not possible to determine temperature history from examining the core debris grab samples, peak temperatures experienced by the material can be estimated in many cases.
 These peak temperatures and other TMI system response data can be used in conjunction with accident analysis codes to establish a temperature history.

-Peak temperatures can be estimated by several methods: (a) from the appearance of the UO2 fuel (fuel grain growth and evidence of melting), (b) relating the temperatures at which phase changes occur in zircaloy cladding to the observed structures, (c) correlating the overall composition of the material examined, the number and appearance of the phases present, and the composition of the individual phases to existing phase diagrams, and (d) determining the presence of prior molten structural and control rod materials.
+Peak temperatures can be estimated by several methods: (a) from the appearance of the UO_2 fuel (fuel grain growth and evidence of melting), (b) relating the temperatures at which phase changes occur in zircaloy cladding to the observed structures, (c) correlating the overall composition of the material examined, the number and appearance of the phases present, and the composition of the individual phases to existing phase diagrams, and (d) determining the presence of prior molten structural and control rod materials.
 The methods for determining peak temperatures are discussed in Sections 3.2.2.1 through 3.2.2.4, and the temperature estimates are discussed in Section 3.2.2.5.

 3.2.2.1 Fuel Grain Growth and Melting.
 Fuel grain growth is highly time-temperature dependent and can be calculated using correlations of time at temperature for a given fuel burnup.9 These calculations are based on an integrated total time at a given temperature, however, and are difficult to use for transient conditions and multiple temperature excursions.
 Figure 17 shows the relationships between grain size and temperature for times at temperature of 20 and 40 min.
 The relationships shown in this figure are for initial grain size and burnup at the time of the accident, and for a range of times at temperatures that have been predicted for the accident.
-Therefore, an indication of what the temperatures were can be made by comparing measured grain size with the figure.
+Therefore, an indication of what the temperatures were can be made by comparing and correlating measured grain size with Figure 17.

 Other indications that fuel was exposed to high temperatures (>2000 K) are the rearrangement of pores and grain structure.
-As the melting point of the UO2 fuel (3120 K) is approached, the fuel grains become almost pore-free, sharp corners on the equiaxed grains become rounded, and the grains separate.
-When the fuel melts it takes on a foamy appearance, having few small pores and many large, rounded voids.
+As the melting point of the UO_2 fuel (3120 K for $UO{2.00}$) is approached, the fuel grains become almost pore-free as pores agglomerate at grain boundaries, sharp corners on the equiaxed grains become rounded, and the grains separate.
+When the fuel melts, the sintering porosity and grain boundaries disappear, leaving an amorphous densified material.
+With superheating above the melting point, bubbles of UO, UO_2 , and UO_3 vapor form in the molten fuel--which creates a foamy appearance that survives cooldown to room temperatures.
+(Molten fuel foaming is aided by fission product gases and vapors in high burnup fuel.)